 Victim Assistance staff members remain available to address questions and concerns regarding the status of your case.
 Please do not hesitate to contact our offices at 410-313-3153 or send an email to email@example.com

-Please refer to this page on Monday, July 19, after 4:30 for information regarding the 7/20/21 Juvenile Docket
+Please consult this page on Monday, May 30, after 4:30 for witness status

-If you need accommodation/assistance with regard to parking, or parking lot and Courthouse accessibility, please call 410-313-2142 in advance of your scheduled court appearance.
+If you need accommodation/assistance with regard to Courthouse accessibility, please call 410-313-2142 in advance of your scheduled court appearance.